Non-Parametric Online Learning from Human Feedback for Neural Machine Translation: Experiments

 We can see that consistent improvements (up to 12.9 BLEU improvement and 9.7 TER reduction) are achieved by \method on different document lengths.
 As a comparison, Online Tuning achieves relatively minor improvement on long documents, probably because that several thousand samples are still not enough for a gradient-based approach. \knnmt fails to attain similar improvements as \method on long documents because of the small but fixed $\lambda$ value.
 This indicates the benefit of adjusting $\lambda$ adaptively.
 Instead, the performance of adaptive \knnmt deteriorates when the length of a document is relatively small.
 As the training of the adaptive \knnmt is based on a static datastore built from all in-domain training data, it is not compatible with the human-in-the-loop machine translation scenario that the human feedback comes in a streaming way.
 Overall, the results demonstrate the effectiveness and generalization of our method on different document conditions.

 We also conduct experiments on the JRC-Acquis dataset, which contains documents related to the law domain.
-All the results are listed in Table~\ref{tab:law}. \method consistently outperforms several baselines, which demonstrates that our approach can be generalized to other domains.
+All the results are listed in Table~\ref{tab:law}. \method consistently outperforms all the baselines, which demonstrates that our approach can be generalized to other domains.
+We show the performance on the full test sets in Appendix.